Techtonica/curriculum/operating-systems/operating-systems.md

 Arrange the processes in Activity Monitor alphabetically and navigate to the Google Chrome process.

-In a new tab, open the clickbait website twentytwowords.com.
+In a new tab, open the clickbait website `twentytwowords.com`.
 Watch what happens in the Activity Monitor.
 Close the tab.

-In a new tab, open the notoriously bare-bones community website craigslist.org.
+In a new tab, open the notably bare-bones community website `craigslist.org`.
 Watch what happens in the Activity Monitor.
 Close the tab.

 Think about how the contrast between these two sites might inform websites you design in the future.

 ### Challenge

-Participants can try to do this other thing.
+Re-sort the processes in Activity Monitor to by CPU%.
+You will probably notice processes like "Google Chrome Helper" or "Slack Helper".
+Pick one of these helper processes and research online to find out what its purpose is.

 ### Check for Understanding